-Figure 5 makes also clear that connection information (full or partial) is available to everyone once it is defined and stored in χMCF.
+Figure 5 also makes clear that connection information (full or partial) is available to everyone once it is defined and stored in χMCF.
 Thus, unnecessary duplication of effort is avoided automatically.
 Typically, different parties work in different environments using different software tools.
-Provided all systems support χMCF, transfer of data from one format to another will be not necessary anymore.
-This will save development cost and avoid loss of data caused by the transfer.
+Provided all systems support χMCF, transfer of data from one format to another will not be necessary anymore.
+This will save development costs and avoid loss of data caused by the transfer.

 Information contained in χMCF can be used to automate many tasks in the development and thus to enhance efficiency: